Solving the Summer Child Care Problem

-A few snaps of men in skirts later and the dress codes were swiftly changed, prompting women everywhere to issue a collective, "Huh?!"
+A few snaps of men in pleats later and the dress codes were swiftly changed, prompting women everywhere to issue a collective, "Seriously?!"

 "The author missed another crucial lesson,'" wrote a commenter on a New York Times article entitled, "Lessons From the Great Male Skirt Rebellion of 2017"

 The Great Child Care Breakdowns of July and August